 For community development professionals

 NeighborWorks America is here to help.
-Use our comprehensive disaster recovery guides to plan for and help your community recover from natural disasters.
-We also offer:
+Use our comprehensive disaster recovery guides to plan for and help your community recover from natural disasters.- Navigating the Road to Recovery features decision maps to housing recovery for renters and homeowners, key resources and information on assistance that's available and warning signs to help you make informed decisions and steer clear of pitfalls.

 Certification in disaster preparation and response